pengvyn/kavpix-code/src/essays/number-tree/essay.md

 Now we have a union type for the operation, the left, and the right.
 With all of these together we have an `Expression`!

-This is good, but for a tree like
+This is good, but for a tree like this:

 ```mermaid
     graph TD;